-What would your own personal advice be for someone seeking a shooting space?
-Say they need a space to shoot in with good lighting and a general studio setup.
+What would your advice be for someone seeking a shooting space?
+Say they need a space to shoot in with good lighting and a basic studio setup.

 We’ve rented and shot in just about any space you can imagine.
 We spent a whole week at the Sundance Film Festival in an attic, literally.
 We would have 30 people up there at times.
 Dealing with and making the most of the worst and then being in spaces that were so big, like an entire huge ballroom we recently had in Pasadena, where we only used about ⅓ of it.
-I think the things that always get me the most excited would include ceiling height because whether you’re raising stuff that high, or if you’re talking about light bouncing around, ceiling height to me… if you can give me a good 10-12 feet, that’s a mega plus.
+I think the things that always get me the most excited would include ceiling height.
+If you can give me a good 10-12 feet, that’s a mega plus.
 If you can give me a window, even better, it just depends on what you’re shooting as far as the size of the space.
 As I said, we had four setups in that attic, and you find ways to adapt and make it work for size.
 But with an attic, there was a pitch to the roof.
 That’s what made that problematic.
 You could fit a lot in a small space, but the ceiling, man.

-So you’ve got a new studio space, you’re still traveling for work, managing the studio, family.
+So you’ve got a new studio space, you’re still traveling for work, managing the studio, as well as family.
 How do you find balance?

-Yeah, when you’re trying to focus on family and not have work interfere, the opposite is also exact where you’re trying to focus on work and having your family interfere in a way.
-It’s that same thing of working from home.
-It’s so easy to, I mean, my son’s the cutest thing on earth, and so when he comes running up to me, it’s hard not to interact with him.
-That interrupts whatever was happening, which ends up just being this cycle.
+Yeah, when you’re trying to focus on family and not have work interfere, the opposite is also true.
+Where you’re trying to focus on work and having your family interfere in a way, it’s that same thing.
+It’s so easy.
+I mean, my son’s the cutest thing on earth, and when he comes running up to me, it’s hard not to interact with him.
+That interrupts whatever is happening, which ends up just being this cycle.
 Now I’m stopping and not getting that done, and it bleeds into the evenings because I'm not able to be as diligent.
 So as much as those small interactions are helpful, I think overall it just blurs those lines, and you’re giving 50% to both sides, which I believe hurts everything.

 Totally.
 It took me a long time to start to grasp that.
 I asked Jeremy Cowart, more than once, how he balances things.
 Like how do you do all this shit?
 He’s given me answers both times, and it’s good advice, but I think he doesn’t have a formula.
 I think he does what’s immediately in front of him and focuses on his family.
 That’s more or less what he’ll tell you.
 I think we often like to think that if we had this one thing or this one bit of information, all this would be better.
 And it’s not that way.
 It’s never that way.
 Everything’s just like a yin and yang, balance, it’s all gray, and none of it is black and white.

-That just reminds me of the first decade of photography.
+That just reminds me of my first decade of photography.
 You read interviews and you talk to photographers, and you ask, “How do I make it?
 What’s my style?”

 I asked Ryan Shude that once.
-Pretty early on, as I was getting into photography I ran across his work.
-At that point, I would just email photographers to see if they’d answer.
-Almost always no one did.
-I sent Ryan an email and he responded.
+Pretty early on, as I was getting into photography, I ran across his work.
+At that point, I would email photographers to see if they’d answer.
+Almost always, no one did.
+I sent Ryan an email, and he responded.
 I was trying to figure out how to get clients and how you do this as an artistic business.
 He gave me advice that I hated at the time.
 He was pretty much like, “Clients are going to come and go.
-When you’re not working with clients focus on personal work.”
+When you’re not working with clients, focus on personal work.”

 I hated his answer.
-But It’s been some of the best advice I’ve ever been given.
+But It’s been some of the best advice I’ve ever received.
 It’s been the advice that’s never failed me and has really stuck.

 Yeah, it makes me try to be intentional with what I tell people when they ask me questions.
 Ryan never intended to say something to me that was going to stick in my head the rest of my life.
 He didn’t mean to do that.
-He was trying to answer the question of some kid that was being annoyed.
-He accidentally gave me life advice.
+He was trying to answer the question of some kid that was annoying and accidentally gave me life advice.
 I have to understand that I might accidentally do the same.

 Okay, now a couple of fun questions: